Ahmad Naderi

-Ahmad Naderi (احمد نادری) is a member of the Presiding Committee of the Islamic Consultative Assembly of Iran, and a representative of the People's Assembly of Tehran, Rey, Shemiranat, Eslamshahr and Pardis.
+Ahmad Naderi (احمد نادری; born c.
+1980) is an Iranian politician who is a member of the Presiding Committee of the Islamic Consultative Assembly of Iran, and a representative of the People's Assembly of Tehran, Rey, Shemiranat, Eslamshahr and Pardis.
 He is also the head of the Social Studies and Research Center of University of Tehran.

 In addition to academic activities, Naderi has also been an active figure in the social and political arena in recent years, and in his works and writings, he has always emphasized the link between academic research and the social environment.
 He is a serious opponent of political and economic neoliberalism.

 Naderi is one of the founders of an organization called Jamaran, which was formed at the end of 2015.
 This organization was founded in the direction of rejuvenating the government and in response to what he calls the "crisis of reproduction" in the Islamic republic.
 Naderi is the head of the Central Council in the third term and its general secretary in the fourth term.

 He was able to be elected as the 15th candidate in the 11th elections of the Islamic Council of Iran from the constituencies of Tehran, Ray, Shemiranat and Islamshahr, with 783,545 votes.